Maryland Independent Living Services

 - Additional Information about Independent Living Services Links

-The Maryland Independent Living Services or Ready By 21 Services provides independent living preparation services to older youth in out-of-home placement (14 to 21 years of age) in preparation for adulthood.
-The goal of the Ready By 21 Services is to assist youth to make a successful transition from out-of-home placement to self-sufficiency.
-Youth ages 14 to 16 are provided basic living skills primarily in partnership with their resource provider and case worker.
-Together the youth, caregiver and case worker assesses the youth’s proficiency in life skills.
-Based on the outcome of the assessment to begin service planning, determine transition goals, and identify areas of improvement toward their life skill development on their Maryland Youth Transitional Plan.
+Maryland independent living services or Ready By 21 Services are transitional services available to youth ages 14 to 21 in out-of-home placement (commonly known as foster care) to prepare them for successful adulthood.
+The goal of the Ready By 21 Services is to assist youth in making a successful transition from an out-of-home placement program to self-sufficiency.
+Youth are provided basic living skills in partnership with their resource provider and case worker.
+Together the youth, caregiver and caseworker assesses the youth’s proficiency in life skills.
+Youth utilize the outcomes of the assessment to begin service planning, determine transition goals, and identify areas of improvement toward their life skill development on their Maryland Youth Transitional Plan.
 Ready By 21 Services encourages youth to take an active role in planning the activities and services that they need with their caseworker and supportive adults.

-Each of Maryland’s twenty-four local departments of social services has an Independent Living Coordinator who is trained on the independent living service delivery model.
-Independent Living Coordinators are responsible for conducting all independent living activities within their respective jurisdiction and assisting foster care youth in accessing services to prepare for independent living.
+Each of Maryland’s twenty-four local departments of social services has an Independent Living Coordinator.
+The Independent Living Coordinator is trained on the independent living service delivery model.
+Independent Living Coordinators are responsible for conducting all independent living service activities within their respective jurisdiction and assisting foster care youth in accessing services to prepare for independent living.
 The following services are provided by the local independent living coordinators:

 - Assistance in accessing education or training programs that are appropriate to the youth’s skills and future plans